cashsun/rehearse/README.md

 Q&A:

+**How to setup props and scenarios?**

+This [example](https://github.com/cashsun/rehearse/blob/master/example/props/props.js) demos how to setup default props and scenario props.

 **No auto refresh when change props.js?**

 Please pay attention that the page you should visit is browser-synced one, usually localhost:3000 (shown in console within browser-sync log)